 - Park and leisure services marketer

-According to the U.S. Bureau of Labor Statistics (BLS), 345,400 recreation worker jobs existed in the U.S. as of 2012 (www.bls.gov).
-This field is expected to grow 14% from 2012-2022, which is about as fast as the average for all jobs.
+According to the U.S. Bureau of Labor Statistics (BLS), 353,570 recreation worker jobs existed in the U.S. as of 2018 (www.bls.gov).
+This field is expected to grow 8% from 2018-2028, which is faster than the average for all jobs.
 Increasing childhood obesity rates and the aging baby-boom generation will require more recreation workers to run programs for both young and old.
-In 2012, the mean annual wage for recreation workers was $25,430, per the BLS.
+In 2018, the mean annual wage for recreation workers was $28,310, per the BLS.

 Professional Certification and Continuing Education